testzzu/GPEML/content/committee.md

 {{< member name="Cuie Yang" affiliation="Northeastern University, Shenyang, China" image="/images/member/Cuie_Yang.png" url="https://scholar.google.com/citations?user=5aS3XfMAAAAJ&hl=en" >}}
 {{< member name="Liang Feng" affiliation="Chongqing University, Chongqing, China" image="/images/member/Feng_Liang.jpg" url="https://cs.cqu.edu.cn/info/1491/5633.htm" >}}
 {{< /membergrid >}}

+### Goals and Duties
+- Promote research and applications of Genetic Programming and Evolutionary Machine Learning as well as collaborations in GPEML in China
+- Promote international collaborations between Chinese GPEML researchers and international innovative researchers
+- Develop postgraduate research students and early career researchers to undertake research and applications in GPEML
+- Determine the venue and dates of each symposium
+- Discuss and approve the draft program proposed by the organizing committee, including invited speakers of the symposium
+- Periodically review the symposium format (e.g., invited-speakers-only, paper submissions, student presentations) to ensure effectiveness and alignment with goals
+- Facilitate the organisation of special issues derived from the symposium
+- Facilitate the organisation of publishing a book in the Genetic and Evolutionary Computation Springer Book Series

 ### Time